Supply Management: Cementing Canadian Food Security

 Supply Management in Action: Dairy and the COVID-19 Pandemic

-The COVID-19 crisis is a stark reminder of the responsibility of countries to ensure their populations have reliable access to safe, nutritious foods.
+The COVID-19 crisis was a stark reminder of the responsibility of countries to ensure their populations have reliable access to safe, nutritious foods.
 It also showed us the weakness of a model that relies disproportionately on our traditional trading partners for supplies.

 When the pandemic first struck in Canada, our sector was faced with sudden, massive fluctuations in demand for milk and dairy products.